dahtah/imager/README.md

 Imager ships with four test pictures and a video.
 Two (parrots and boats) come from the [Kodak set](http://r0k.us/graphics/kodak/).
 Another is a sketch of birds by Leonardo, from Wikimedia.
 Also from Wikimedia: the Hubble Deep field.
 The test video comes from [xiph.org](https://media.xiph.org/video/derf/)'s collection.

+## Contributors

+The package's author is Simon Barthelmé (Gipsa-lab, CNRS).
+The following people have gracefully contributed code, bug fixes or testing:
+- Stefan Roediger
+- Aaron Robotham
+- Martin Roth
+- Jan Wijffels

+Let me know if you're missing from the list!